thespinmaster/GLX3000-GPS/README.md

 The following instructions are for enabling the forwarding of NMEA gps messages from 5G mobile cells without the need for a dedicated gps dongle.

-The messages are forwarded to a Victron CerboGX
+The messages are forwarded to a Victron CerboGX (or any device running the Venus OS)

 ## Hardware
-GL-Net x3000 Spitz router
+GL-Net x3000 Spitz router (other OpenWRT routers may work)
-Victron Cerbo GX
+Victron Cerbo GX (or any device running the Venus OS)

 ## Router setup
 Log into the routers web ui

-First enable gpsd in the 5G modem settings
+Enable gpsd in the modems 5G settings

 Open the cellular settings page …